Overcome your social media addiction with mindfulness

 As technology develops exponentially, at the click of a button we can access an infinite amount of information.
 With this privilege, comes the potential cost of information overload, technology addiction, increased distractibility and low-grade background anxiety as we try to keep on top of things.

 With invisible umbilical cords connecting us to our devices, staying present and undistracted, especially when we’re with our children, is becoming an increasing challenge.

-One cure is mindfulness meditation, a training that has its origins in Buddhism but is being proven by science to be a powerful tool for enhanced well-being and mental focus.
+There is an antidote for social media addiction: Mindfulness.
+It’s a technique with origins in Buddhism but it’s being scientifically proven as a powerful tool for enhanced well-being and mental focus.

-Mindfulness is a training that helps us become more present, self aware and better able to respond rather than react on autopilot in our everyday lives.
-It’s been shown to help with impulse control by experts such as Judson Brewer, American addiction psychiatrist, and is a powerful tool for kicking addictions ranging from drugs, to social media.
-In his book “The Craving Mind: from cigarettes to smart phones to love, why we get hooked and how we can break bad habits” he shares research on the power of mindfulness to disrupt addictive behaviour.
+Mindfulness is a training that helps us become more present, self-aware and better able to respond rather than react on autopilot in our everyday lives.
+It’s been shown to help with impulse control by experts such as Judson Brewer, American addiction psychiatrist, and is a powerful tool for kicking addictions ranging from drugs to social media.
+In his book “The Craving Mind: From Cigarettes to Smartphones to Love, Why We Get Hooked and How We Can Break Bad Habits,” Brewer shares research on the power of mindfulness to disrupt addictive behaviour.

-Here are four steps for using mindfulness to overcome your social media addiction.
+Here are four steps to overcome your social media addiction with mindfulness:

 Take a moment to reflect on your relationship with social media.
 Are you happy with the way you are using it?
 Do you feel you might be a little addicted?
 If you find yourself scrolling through Facebook until the early hours of the morning, the answer is probably yes.

 2. Set an intention

 Set an intention around changing your behaviour in relation to technology and think about practical steps you can take to make it more difficult to get hooked.
 Consider taking the social media apps off your phone and commit to sleeping without your mobile in the bedroom (even for just a few nights to see what effect it has).